l0r5/homepage-lb/README.md

 To start the development server run the command:

     $ yarn dev
+or

+    $ vite

 The local dev server is configured to run on http://localhost:3000/.
+In case you want to expose the host on the local network use

+    $ vite --host 0.0.0.0